laravel/docs/billing.md

     $stripeCustomer = $user->updateStripeCustomer($options);

 <a name="tax-ids"></a>
-### Tax ID's
+### Tax IDs

-Cashier Stripe also offers an easy way to manage tax ID's on a customer.
-For exampple, you can return all tax ID's of the customer in an collection instance:
+Cashier offers an easy way to manage a customer's tax IDs.
+For example, the `taxIds` method may be used to retrieve all of the [tax IDs](https://stripe.com/docs/api/customer_tax_ids/object) that are assigned to a customer as a collection:

     $taxIds = $user->taxIds();

-This will return a collection with [tax ID objects](https://stripe.com/docs/api/customer_tax_ids/object) from Stripe.
-You can also retrieve a specific tax ID of a customer by its identifier:
+You can also retrieve a specific tax ID for a customer by its identifier:

     $taxId = $user->findTaxId('txi_belgium');

-Creating a new tax ID can be done by providing a valid [type](https://stripe.com/docs/api/customer_tax_ids/object#tax_id_object-type) and value:
+You may create a new Tax ID by providing a valid [type](https://stripe.com/docs/api/customer_tax_ids/object#tax_id_object-type) and value to the `createTaxId` method:

     $taxId = $user->createTaxId('eu_vat', 'BE0123456789');

-This will immediately add the vat ID to the customer's account.
-[Verification of vat ID's is also done by Stripe](https://stripe.com/docs/invoicing/customer/tax-ids#validation) but it's an asynchronous process.
-You can be notified of verification updates by subscribing tothe `customer.tax_id.updated` event and checking [the vat ID's `verification` parameter](https://stripe.com/docs/api/customer_tax_ids/object#tax_id_object-verification).
-See the docs on defining webhook event handlers on how to do that.
+The `createTaxId` method will immediately add the VAT ID to the customer's account.
+[Verification of VAT IDs is also done by Stripe](https://stripe.com/docs/invoicing/customer/tax-ids#validation); however, this is an asynchronous process.
+You can be notified of verification updates by subscribing to the `customer.tax_id.updated` webhook event and inspecting [the VAT IDs `verification` parameter](https://stripe.com/docs/api/customer_tax_ids/object#tax_id_object-verification).
+For more information on handling webhooks, please consult the documentation on defining webhook handlers.

-You may also delete a tax ID from the customer by calling the `deleteTaxId` method:
+You may delete a tax ID using the `deleteTaxId` method:

     $user->deleteTaxId('txi_belgium');